wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * Exigent circumstances are when evidence might be destroyed.
    <br /><br />

-order in which evidence should be saved:
+## Penetration test

+Penetration test methodology - To simulate an attack on a system or network to evaluate the risk profile of an environment
-   1. Memory contents
+   1. Reconnaissance
-   2. Swap files
+   2. Enumeration
-   3. Network processes
+   3. Vulnerability Analysis
-   4. System processes
+   4. Execution/Exploitation
-   5. File system information
-   6. Raw disk blocks
+   5. Document Findings
    <br /><br />

+<strong>Enticement</strong> is when a system has apparent flaws that were deliberately made available for penetration and exploitation.

 ## Models & Lifecycles